Near zero-energy Caroli-de Gennes-Matricon vortex states in the presence of impurities: Effects of an impurity potential

 The local BCS charges $\mathcal{Q}(\mathbf{r})$ for the lowest-energy in-vortex state with and without the impurity are shown in Fig.~\ref{fig:fig3}~(c).
 We verified that, although the total charge is suppressed [Fig.~\ref{fig:fig3}(a, b)], the local charge is weakly affected by the impurity.
 Thus, one should be able to distinguish CdGM and Majorana states with an arbitrarily small resolution, since MZMs have zero BCS charge everywhere.
 However, as we show in the next section, the energy shift together with level broadening of the lowest-energy CdGM states results in a vanishing spectral BCS charge.

-The effects of the vortex size and impurity screening length on the energy ($E_{1/2}$, as defined in Eq.~\eqref{eq:cdgm_energy}) and charge of the lowest-energy state, are shown in Fig.~\ref{fig:fig4}.
+The effects of the vortex size and impurity screening length on the energy and charge of the lowest-energy state ($E_{1/2}$, as defined in Eq.~\eqref{eq:cdgm_energy}) are shown in Fig.~\ref{fig:fig4}.
 The data clearly shows a suppression of $E_{1/2}$ and $\mathcal{Q}$ on large regions of the $\{ \eta$, $\delta \mu \}$ parameter space, indicating that the above results hold beyond the highly-localized impurity regime, $\eta \ll \xi$.
 This also suggests that smooth fluctuations in the underlying electrostatic potential can mimic Majorana signatures.
 Finally, let us note that, due to particle-hole symmetry, $E_{1/2}$ and $\mathcal{Q}$ tend to be correlated.